Superorganism: In social theory

 The 19th-century thinker Herbert Spencer coined the term super-organic to focus on social organization (the first chapter of his Principles of Sociology is entitled "Super-organic Evolution"), though this was apparently a distinction between the organic and the social, not an identity: Spencer explored the holistic nature of society as a social organism while distinguishing the ways in which society did not behave like an organism.
 For Spencer, the super-organic was an emergent property of interacting organisms, that is, human beings.
 And, as has been argued by D. C. Phillips, there is a "difference between emergence and reductionism".

 The economist Carl Menger expanded upon the evolutionary nature of much social growth but never abandoned methodological individualism.
 Many social institutions arose, Menger argued, not as "the result of socially teleological causes, but the unintended result of innumerable efforts of economic subjects pursuing 'individual' interests".

 Both Spencer and Menger argued that because individuals choose and act, any social whole should be considered less than an organism, but Menger emphasized that more strongly.
 Spencer used the organistic idea to engage in extended analysis of social structure and conceded that it was primarily an analogy.
 For Spencer, the idea of the super-organic best designated a distinct level of social reality above that of biology and psychology, not a one-to-one identity with an organism.
 Nevertheless, Spencer maintained that "every organism of appreciable size is a society", which has suggested to some that the issue may be terminological.

 The term superorganic was adopted by the anthropologist Alfred L. Kroeber in 1917.
 Social aspects of the superorganism concept are analysed by Alan Marshall in his 2002 book "The Unity of Nature".
-Finally, recent work in social psychology has offered the superorganism metaphor as a unifying framework to understand diverse aspects of human sociality, such as religion, conformity, and social identity processes.
+A later work in social psychology has offered the superorganism metaphor as a unifying framework to understand diverse aspects of human sociality, such as religion, conformity, and social identity processes.

+Combined with globalization and technological progress, the concept of human superorganism led to the model of "global superorganism".
+Francis Heylighen claimed that this model explains our present, fast changing society, and the direction in which it is heading.
+As human control expands through the biosphere of the Earth, the global superorganism may eventually encompass the Gaia hypothesis.
+Of all aspects of the global superorganism, Heylighen emphasizes the emergence of a "global brain" in the sense of the global nervous system.
+The Internet, the network that connects most computers on this planet, forms an embryonic global brain.

+British Author, Peter Russell, who coined the term "global brain," drew parallels with earlier evolutionary thresholds: "Just as matter became organized into living cells, and cells collected into multicellular organisms, so might we expect that at some stage human beings will become integrated into some form of global social superorganism."